nus-cs2030s/2324-s2/docs/labs/lab1-question.md

 The action of this agent is to try to receive a single message from the buffer if possible.
 If it receives a message, this receiver will generate a (_potentially the same_) receiver with the same id to act at another time.
 The time is computed from the input `t` and `nt` of `SR`.
 On the other hand, if it fails to receive a message (_e.g., the buffer is empty_), the agent will not generate additional agent.

+When printed, this agent remembers if it successfully received a message or not and prints accordingly.

 !!! example "Single Receiver Example"
     Consider part of the input: